solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Whiteboard design session/WDS trainer guide - AI with Databricks and Azure Machine Learning.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning to build, train and deploy the machine learning and deep learning models.
+In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning Service to build, train and deploy the machine learning and deep learning models.
 You will learn:
 - Use of automated machine learning and understanding of its capabilities
 - Use of model explainability features
 - Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
 - Deep learning models for NLP in text classification and forecasting against time-series data
 - To compare PyTorch and Keras for deep learning

-At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning service and Azure Databricks.
+At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning Service and Azure Databricks.

 ## Step 1: Review the customer case study